iamthuypham/Linux-Server-Configuration/README.md

 1. Download or `git clone` this project
 2. Open Git Bash
 3. Navigate to directory of the `grader_key` file
-4. Log in by typing this command line
+4. Log in by typing this command line with `XX.XXX.XXX.XXX` is the IP Address
 ```
 ssh grader@XX.XXX.XXX.XXX -p 2200 -i grader_key
 ```
-5. Enter passphrase **grader**.
+5. Enter passphrase: **grader**.

 As success:
 ![Image of success ssh login](https://github.com/iamthuypham/Linux-Server-Configuration/blob/master/successssh.PNG)

 ## Explore